-It concerns me sometimes that good old fashioned pastoral care may be in danger of dying out.
+Is good old fashioned pastoral care in danger of dying out?.

 What people in your church need more than anything else is to be cared for in a biblical and non-patronising way.
 Churches which embrace, quite rightly, principles that aim to help them grow are in danger of forgetting that God calls us as the Church to be directly involved in each other’s lives.
 We ARE our brother’s keeper.